 Glitz and glamour isn’t all there is to this beautiful fishing village, though.
 Saint-Tropez combines ultimate luxury with classic French charm, and you can easily spend hours getting lost in the quaint narrow streets and admiring the beautiful architecture.
 If you wander along the coastal path, you’ll find beaches such as Plages La Glaye, La Ponche, and de la Fontanette.
 Pampelonne is the largest and most famous beach in the area, where you’re likely to see more famous faces, but perhaps unsurprisingly, be prepared to pay a premium for sun loungers, food, and drink.

-The nearest airport to Saint-Tropez is Toulon-Hyères, and flights start from around £115.00 in August.
-Driving to France is also a popular option for people who are travelling from the UK, just don’t forget to check all the rules and regulations before you set off.
+The nearest airport to Saint-Tropez is Toulon-Hyères.
+However, driving to France is also a popular option for people who are travelling from the UK, just don’t forget to check all the rules and regulations before you set off.